hgryoo/cubrid-manual/en/api/pdo.rst

 CUBRID PDO driver is based on CCI API so affected by CCI configurations such as **CCI_DEFAULT_AUTOCOMMIT**.

-..
-FIXME: To download PDO driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-pdo-driver .
+To download PDO driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-pdo-driver .

 Installing and Configuring PDO
 ==============================